cosmos/sdk-tutorials/hands-on-exercise/5-run-in-prod/2-software.md

 ### With a Makefile within Docker

-If you do not want to install Go or `make` on your computer, and [have Docker](https://docs.docker.com/engine/install/), you can:
+If you do not want to install Go or `make` on your build computer, and [have Docker](https://docs.docker.com/engine/install/), you can:

 * Reuse the `Makefile` from above.
 * Pick a Docker image that already has Go 1.18.3 and `make`. [`golang:1.18.3`](https://hub.docker.com/layers/golang/library/golang/1.18.3/images/sha256-ea66badd7cf7b734e2484a1905b6545bd944ef3bdeea18be833db3e2219f1153?context=explore) is a good choice.